 Tom is a contracted subject matter expert on domestic violence, sexual assault, and trauma-informed approaches to these crimes for numerous organizations including the International Association of Chiefs of Police, National Center for Campus Public Safety, Police Executive Research Forum, Rape Abuse Incest National Network, RTI Sexual Assault Kit Initiative, Battered Women’s Justice Project, U.S. Department of Justice Civil Rights Division, and the U.S. Department of Justice Office on Violence Against Women.

-Tom is a national leader in the development and delivery of Trauma Informed Sexual Assault Investigations Training.
-Tom assisted the International Association of Chiefs of Police with the development of a national curriculum for Trauma Informed Response to Sexual Assault.
-He also assisted the National Center for Campus Public Safety with the White House Task Force recommendation to develop a new curriculum for Trauma Informed Sexual Assault Investigations specific for Colleges and Universities across the country.
+Tom serves as a faculty member for the International Association of Chiefs of Police National Law Enforcement Leadership Initiative on Violence Against Women Crimes.
+He is a national leader in the development and delivery of Trauma-Informed Sexual Assault Investigations Training.
+Tom assisted the International Association of Chiefs of Police with the development and delivery of a national curriculum for Trauma-Informed Response to Sexual Assault.
+He also assisted the National Center for Campus Public Safety with the 2014 White House Task Force recommendation to develop a new curriculum for Trauma-Informed Sexual Assault Investigations and Adjudications specific for Colleges and Universities across the country.

 Tom holds a Bachelor’s Degree in Criminal Justice.
 He is a graduate of the 183rd Session of the FBI National Academy, the FBI Law Enforcement Executive Development Seminar, the Police Executive Research Forum–Senior Management Institute for Police, and the National Law Enforcement Leadership Institute on Violence Against Women.